BaptisteMori/stunning-umbrella/README.md

 # Task framework

-All it does is take a task and process it
+All it does is create a task, put it in a queue and something will process it.

 ## Description